-There are many devices required to run your home.
-During the summer you may need an air conditioning system or a heat pump.
-During the winter, most homeowners require a furnace or air handler.
+There are many appliances required to run your home.
+During the summer you may need an AC system or a heat pump.
+During the cooler season, most homeowners require a furnace or air handler.
 Then there are washer and dryers, stoves, refrigerators…the list seems to go on forever.

 But a thing homeowners absolutely know is they want hot water.
-Most families have a water heater – or in some cases a boiler is used to warm the water.
+Most families have a water heater – or in some cases a boiler is used to heat the water.
 Are you sure which heating system your home is using to heat your water?
-Komfort Air is here to help clear up any confusion about the difference between the two water heating systems.
+Komfort Air Service Experts is here to help clear up any confusion about the difference between the two water heating systems.

-A water heater is a large tank that, that’s right, heats water.
-The heat is either generated by burning gas or by using electricity.
-A typical water heater will heat the water and then store it at that temperature until the water is used, either for a warm shower, the dishwasher, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters in the bottom of the tank so it can also be heated for use throughout your home.
+A water heater is a storage tank that, that’s right, heats water.
+The heat is either generated by burning gas or by utilizing electricity.
+A traditional water heater will heat the water and then store it at that temperature until the water is used, either for a warm shower, the dishwasher, or any other hot water need.
+As the hot water is used, fresh cold water enters in the bottom of the tank so it, too, can be heated for use throughout your home.

 A boiler, contrastingly, can heat water that is used to warm the home and give you hot water.
-A particular type of boiler can heat the water until it turns into steam.
-The steam can heat the water for the home but can also be circulated throughout the home and give warmth through radiators.
-A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+A particular type of boiler can heat the water to the point it turns into steam.
+The steam can heat the water for the home but can also be circulated throughout the home and provide warmth through radiators.
+A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very flexible heating systems that supply great comfort during the cold season.
 Updated boilers are also very energy efficient.

-Need help deciding which water heating system is ideal for your home?
-Call Komfort Air in Mint Hill today and we’ll come out and provide you a free in-home estimate.
+Can’t decide which water heating system is ideal for your home?
+Call Komfort Air Service Experts in Charlotte today and we’ll come out and provide you a complimentary in-home estimate.